DominicMachado/DominicMachado.github.io/docs/latn-101-f21/schedule-latn101-f21.md

 - -ius adjectives
 - Substantives
 - Review
+- **Reading (to be completed before class)**: Read the short sections on [-ius adjectives](https://lingualatina.github.io/textbook/presentation/01-nouns-adjs-pron/adjectives/#2-1-2--%C4%ABus-adjectives) and [substantives](https://lingualatina.github.io/textbook/presentation/01-nouns-adjs-pron/adjectives/#substantives) in our textbook.
+- **Morphology and Vocabulary (to be completed before class)**: Review the rules of noun-adjective agreement and refresh your knowledge of the [nouns](https://dominicmachado.github.io/schedule-latn101-f21-unit-1-vocabulary-nouns) and [adjectives](https://dominicmachado.github.io/schedule-latn101-f21-unit-1-vocabulary-adjectives) in the Unit 1 vocabulary list.

 ### Friday, September 17
 - The dative, accusative, and ablative cases
+- **Reading (to be completed before class)**: Watch Prof. Smith's [short video](https://www.youtube.com/watch?v=7Efh1Wycx0g) on the dative and accusative cases.
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the full paradigms for all [noun types](https://neelsmith.github.io/latin101/assignments/nouns2/#singular) we have learned as well as for [*hic*](https://lingualatina.github.io/textbook/reference/pronouns-paradigms/#hic-haec-hoc---this-these), [*ille*](https://lingualatina.github.io/textbook/reference/pronouns-paradigms/#ille-illa-illud---that-those), and [*is*](https://lingualatina.github.io/textbook/reference/pronouns-paradigms/#is-ea-id---he-she-it-they-3rd-person).
+Compare the noun paradigms with those of the [different adjective types](https://lingualatina.github.io/textbook/reference/adjectives-paradigms/) we have learned, so you can are aware of key differences.
+- **Practice (to be completed before class)**: Write out the full singular and plural paradigm of the following noun-adjective pairs, noting the declensions of the noun and adjective: *ferox filia*; *suus hospes*; *mortalis pater*.
+- **Further Practice**: TBD

 [Back to top.](#top)